CodeIntelligenceTesting/jazzer/README.md

 ## Installation

-The preferred way to install Jazzer is to compile it from source using [Bazel](https://bazel.build), but binary distributions are also available.
-At the moment Jazzer is only available for x64 Linux.
+The preferred way to install Jazzer is to compile it from source using [Bazel](https://bazel.build), but binary distributions for x64 Linux are also available.

 ### Using Bazel